 Common Injuries and Damages From the Government Failing to Act In Keeping Roads Safe Include:

-- Minor things like busted windshields, scratches to paint, chipped custom wheels.
-But it includes the more dangerous damages to the primary vehicle body, frame.
+Minor things like busted windshields, scratches to paint, chipped custom wheels.
+But it includes the more serious damages to the primary vehicle body, frame.
 Also, suspension damage, bent wheels, blown tires, and even total loss of the vehicle are all recompensable.

 These are just a few of the many injuries and safety failure scenarios involving negligent acts.
 So merely driving down the lane means potential injuries damages to citizens, vacationers, and other visitors.
 Hence, if you ingress and egress throughout the gigantic Golden State, you are a potential victim.